Set Up Code Builder

 Confirm Code Builder Package Installation

-When installation is complete, you receive a confirmation email.
+When installation is completed, you receive a confirmation email.
 You can confirm the installation on the Installed Packages Setup page.

 Add Team Members as Users in the Code Builder Org

-Code Builder works with the Identity or the Free Limited Access license.
+Code Builder is accessed through a user-based license and works with the Identity or the Free Limited Access licenses.

 Add any team members who aren’t already users in the Code Builder org: